 Basic Information on Indian Blue Worms

-Blue worms are typically considered some of the least desirable composting worms to use, and the reasons for this will be described further below.
-However, they are perfectly capable of vermicomposting and creating large quantities of castings.
-They are also very prolific, and will quickly populate most any bin you add them to.
-Indian blues are sometimes called Malaysian blues.
-Their scientific name is Perionyx excavatus.
+Blue worms are typically considered some of the least desirable composting worms, for reasons described below.
+However, I argue that they are perfectly capable of vermicomposting and creating large quantities of castings.
+They are very prolific, and will quickly populate almost any bin.
+Indian blues (scientific name Perionyx excavatus) are sometimes called Malaysian blues.

 Identification of Indian Blue Worms